chris-pearce/backpack.css/CONTRIBUTING.md

 6. Clean the `lib` directory.

 _Each step will only run if the one before it passed._

+## File structure

+The source files are grouped by function using the groups defined in MDN's **[HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)** document.

+This makes it easier to find what you're looking for especially when this grouping is commonly used amongst other similar CSS libraries.

+There are two groups (files) that are outside of the **HTML elements reference** grouping, these are:

+- **[`global.css`](src/global.css)** _which has two usages:_
+  1. For styles that are applied to everything typically via the universal selector (`*`).
+  2. For styles that might not be truly global but are still considered "global" enough due to the type of selectors they use, e.g.: `[tabindex='-1']:focus`.
+Plus, these styles don't fit into any of the other groups.
+- **[`grouped.css`](src/grouped.css)** is for grouping selectors from two or more groups that share the same styles where by repeating the styles across multiple files would be detrimental to the maintainability of the library.
+In short, this file is to keep things DRY.

+Please always stick to this structure.

 ## CSS style guide